Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 - This gives user an opportunity to send an e-mail with a message giving feedback or any comments to share with creator.
 - There is also an alert message after the message is sent.
 - I have not added any dump-site to post the data so this is not recorded at the moment anywhere.
+- The data also does not auto populate as children should not be given control to do this.
+This should be parents who are currently responsible for.

 404 ERROR PAGE:
 - This is not a visible site but is available in case there is any error and will have the navigation links to return back to Homepage.